 I Click here to enter text

-(name, surname)

-hereby confirm that I have prepared this research doctoral disserta tion submitted for defence

-at Kaunas University of Technology titled
+hereby confirm that I have prepared this research doctoral dissertation submitted for defence at Kaunas University of Technology titled

 (title of the research doctoral dissertation)

-according to the requirements of the Regulations on Rese Kaunas University of Technology.
-All explicitly and implicitly a sources are always indicated with references to the literature. dissertation topic-related publications published with co-authors is used ideas from any other My personal input in the

-I confirm that I have received written consent regarding the papers in the dissertation from all the publishers holding the copyri in the dissertation, as well as the main authors and the correspond.
-While selecting and assessing the material and preparit dissertation, besides my research supervisor, I was consulted by: ghts to the papers included ing authors of the papers.
+according to the requirements of the Regulations on Research Doctoral Studies of Kaunas University of Technology.
+All explicitly and implicitly used ideas from any other sources are always indicated with references to the literature.
+My personal input in the dissertation topic-related publications published with co-authors is sufficient.
+I confirm that I have received written consent regarding the inclusion of the copies of papers in the dissertation from all the publishers holding the copyrights to the papers included in the dissertation, as well as the main authors and the corresponding authors of the papers.
+While selecting and assessing the material and preparing the research doctoral dissertation, besides my research supervisor, I was consulted by:

 Click here to enter text

 (name, surname)

 Click here to enter text

 (name, surname)

+Click here to enter text (name, surname)

 Click here to enter text

-Click here to enter text

 (name, surname)

-There is no contribution by any other persons to the predissertation.
-I have not made any other payments for this work, except the Law.
-This work has not been presented for the defence of research of the defence of research of the defence of the cept for those stipulated by

-in this, or in any other form locally and abroad.
+There is no contribution by any other persons to the prepared research doctoral dissertation.
+I have not made any other payments for this work, except for those stipulated by the Law.
+This work has not been presented for the defence of research doctoral dissertation either in this, or in any other form locally and abroad.

 (name, surname) (signature) (date)